mirzaazwad/mirzaazwad/README.md

-# Hello World 👋
+# Hello World! 👋

-## My name is Mirza Mohammad Azwad

-###### I am currently a Software Engineering student at the Islamic University of Technology, Bangladesh.
+## My name is Mirza Mohammad Azwad.
+I am currently a Software Engineering student at the Islamic University of Technology, Bangladesh.

 <!--
 **mirzaazwad/mirzaazwad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.